tiffcrockett/05-Scheduler/README.md

 1. Enter an activity in the input field next to the activity time.
 2. Click the 'Save' button.
-3. The activity will persis when the application is reloaded.
+3. The activity will persist when the application is reloaded.

 ## Technologies-Used